 If you paid the full application fee during your initial application, but qualify for a reduced fee now, you must attach a copy of your DD214 or “Benefit Verification” letter from the Social Security Administration.

-After each three-year cycle, you will be required to submit a new application along with a physician certification, a fingerprint background check, a new photo and other documentation to extend your registry identification card.
+After each three-year cycle, you will be required to submit a new application along with a physician certification, a new photo and other documentation to extend your registry identification card.